-- The quantum of the package is mammoth, which leads other employees entitled to receive a generic severance package to feel as deprived, neglected and less-privileged.
-This kind of dissatisfaction amongst existing employees form a hindrance to smooth functioning of a company.
+- The quantum of the package is mammoth, which leads other employees entitled to receive a generic severance package to feel as deprived, neglected, and less-privileged.
+This kind of dissatisfaction amongst existing employees forms a hindrance to the smooth functioning of a company.

 - Critics feel that it is the responsibility of the management to act in the best interest of the company.
 If a white-collar executive loses his job because of a friendly merger, there is no need for the company to compensate them in addition to their already fat package.

-- Another logic against the Golden Parachute is that if the acquirer has deep pockets, the compensation cost may be a trivial amount for him.
-Hence, the idea of using Golden Parachute as anti-takeover mechanism is rendered futile.
+- Another logic against it is that if the acquirer has deep pockets, the compensation cost may be a trivial amount for him.
+Hence, the idea of using this approach as an anti-takeover mechanism is rendered futile.

-Shareholders in particular are not too fond of Golden Parachutes because many of them are of the opinion that it is unnecessary wastage of shareholder’s money.
-They feel many CEOs who are promised hefty severance package will only be enamoured by it and not work for the long-term goals of the company.
-Whether or not their fears are genuine is difficult to be concluded, though.
+Shareholders, in particular, are not too fond of Golden Parachutes because many of them are of the opinion that it is unnecessary wastage of shareholder’s money.
+They feel many CEOs who are promised hefty severance packages will only be enamored by it and not work for the long-term goals of the company.
+Whether or not their fears are genuine is challenging to be concluded, though.

 Regulations For Golden Parachutes

-The ongoing oppositions have gained considerable momentum over the couple of years.
-So much so that, the Congress has released tax rules in a move to discourage rampant golden parachutes involving “too generous” severance packages.
+The ongoing opposition has gained considerable momentum over a couple of years.
+So much so that the Congress has released tax rules in a move to discourage rampant golden parachutes involving “too generous” severance packages.
 Additionally, in 2010, section 951 of the Dodd-Frank Wall Street Reform and Consumer Act has also made it compulsory to obtain votes of advisory shareholder on all instances of golden parachutes, henceforth.

 According to a consultancy, Pearl Meyer, the data between 2011 and 2014 reveals that merely around 5% of Golden Parachute votes garnered less than majority support.
 Even though in most of the cases, shareholders were not opposed to the actual merger.
-Concerned shareholders are now taking a stand against the Golden Parachutes they do not deem appropriate.
+Concerned shareholders are now taking a stand against this as they do not deem appropriate.

 The internal revenue code has three components pertaining to the golden parachutes.
 As per Section 4999 of the IRS, a 20% excise tax is imposed, additional to the normal income tax, on “excess parachute payments,” while section 280G deems the payments under Golden Parachute non-deductible to the company.
-These provisions are passed by the Congress as a part of the Deficit Reduction Act of 1984.
-Lastly, section 162(a) of the internal revenue code denies tax deductibility of any compensation over and above $1 million unless the same is linked to the performance of the executive.
-This way the under-performing high-ranking executives when compensated with a hefty package, will come under the purview of this section.
+Congress passes these provisions as a part of the Deficit Reduction Act of 1984.
+Lastly, section 162(a) of the internal revenue code denies tax-deductibility of any compensation over and above $1 million unless the same is linked to the performance of the executive.
+This way, the under-performing high-ranking executives, when compensated with a hefty package, will come under the purview of this section.